-- h.
-Group S-2 occupancies with enclosed parking garages must have sprinklers when the fire area exceeds 12,000 square feet, in accordance with Section 903.2.10, or by reason of other specific conditions in that section.
-Buildings with parking garages for commercial trucks or buses must be sprinklered when the fire area exceeds 5,000 square feet. - i.
-Type VB construction does not permit three stories above grade plane. - j.
+- a.
+The maximum floor area for four or more stories above grade plane was determined by dividing the maximum total allowable building area by the number of stories in accordance with Section 506.4.
+The floor area of the stories is assumed to be equal. - b.
+Frontage based on open space widths of 30 feet or more. - c.
+Interpolation permitted. - d.
+Group S-2 occupancies with enclosed parking garages must have sprinklers when the fire area exceeds 12,000 square feet per compartment, in accordance with Section 903.2.10, or by reason of other specific conditions in that section.
+Buildings with parking garages for commercial trucks or buses must be sprinklered when the fire area exceeds 5,000 square feet. - e.
+Type VB construction does not permit three stories above grade plane. - f.
 Single-story Group S-2 occupancies may be unlimited in area if the frontage width is at least 60 feet in accordance with Section 507.2.